Enpass Password Manager review

 Enpass is a password manager for various desktop and mobile operating systems that offers both options.
-All desktop versions are free of charge and not limited in any way while mobile versions are limited to 20 data sets unless a life-time Pro versions is bought for $9.99.
+All desktop versions are free of charge and not limited in any way while mobile versions are limited to 20 data sets unless a life-time Pro versions is bought.

 This review looks at the Windows desktop version specifically.
 All versions share that they store the data locally by default.
 In fact, Enpass does not offer native options to store passwords online on their servers or access them using a web interface.
 There are syncing options that you can enable but they use third-party services like Dropbox, Google Drive, or OneDrive, WebDav, OwnCloud, or custom folders on a PC or network that you want to sync the data with.

 The data is always synced in encrypted form when that option is enabled.

 Another nice to have feature is support for more than a dozen password managers that you can import data sets from.
 Support are for instance LastPass, KeePass, 1Password, Dashlane or RoboForm.

 The data itself is protected by a master password and encrypted with 256-bit AES "with 24,000 rounds of PBKDF2 using the peer-reviewed and open-source encryption engineÂ SQLCipher".